List of hospitals in Ethiopia: Central Ethiopia Regional State

-Dire Dawa Chartered City
+Dire Dawa

-In 2007, there were only four hospitals run by the Ministry of Public Health and private entities in the Dire Dawa chartered city.
+In 2007, there were only four hospitals in Dire Dawa run by the Ministry of Public Health and private entities in the Dire Dawa chartered city.

 Gambela Region

 In 2007, there was only one hospital run by the Ministry of Public Health and private entities in the Gambela Region.

 Harari Region

 The following hospitals are in Harar, Harari Region: